ivmai/bdwgc/doc/overview.md

   * Platforms
   * Some collector details
   * Further reading
-  * Local Links for this collector
+  * Information provided on the BDWGC site
-  * Local Background Links
+  * More background information
-  * Contacts and Mailing List
+  * Contacts and new release announcements

 [ This is an updated version of the page formerly at `www.hpl.hp.com/personal/Hans_Boehm/gc/`, before that at